jpthiele/dealii-Wiki/Eclipse.md

 # The Eclipse Integrated Development Environment and how to set up deal.II in it

-**Note: The following page is written with the CMake build system in mind that will be used starting with deal.II 8.0.**

 # About Eclipse

 [Eclipse](http://www.eclipse.org) is, today, the integrated development